franklingu/leetcode-solutions/README.md

 |872|[Leaf-Similar Trees](https://leetcode.com/problems/leaf-similar-trees/)|[Java](./algorithms/leaf-similar-trees/)|Easy|
 |876|[Middle of the Linked List](https://leetcode.com/problems/middle-of-the-linked-list/)|[Python](./algorithms/middle-of-the-linked-list/)|Easy|

+### Features

+* Contains a lot of interview questions and still constantly adding!
+* Many languages are used for problems -- you can choose what you want!

+### Quick Start

+Clone it.
+Have a look at the solutions or some particular question and get inpired!

 ### Contribution Guide

 You can choose any problem in LeetCode and bring your solution here.
 However, notice the folder structure of current repo

 ```